omega8cc/boa/ROADMAP.md

 ## MAJOR NEW FEATURES RELEASED IN BOA LTS/PRO

+- **Grav CMS Support**: Grav 2 sites under the Ægir control panel — opt-in, self-updating platforms, per-site full installs, the `grav` CLI, mirror-fed one-click upgrades
+- **Textpattern CMS Support**: Textpattern sites under the Ægir control panel — opt-in, shared-core multisite platforms tracking the newest official release, enforced modern PHP
+- **Replication Standby You Can Trust**: A passive mirror whose database refuses every local write (`super_read_only`, held across restarts and reboots), whose web tier stays down until promotion, and whose files keep themselves current
+- **boa-restore**: Open your encrypted off-site backups on your own workstation with no BOA server involved — `check`, `list` and `restore` into fresh folders, never writing to your bucket
+- **Migration Source Task**: Point Drupal's migration tooling at another of your sites in one control-panel task — no new secret written, SELECT on exactly one database, revoked when unset
+- **Restorable, Verified Backups**: Every backup the panel, the API, a bulk action or a schedule takes is the self-contained restorable kind, and a failed or truncated export fails the backup instead of archiving nothing
+- **Optional AppArmor Support**: 46 confinement profiles for PHP and its daemons — off by default, opt-in via a control file, in complain or enforce mode
+- **XDR9000 Permanent Archive**: An append-only, upgrade-proof archive every box keeps about itself — bans, self-heals, backup outcomes, metrics — readable with one root command
+- **Drupal 11 Database Gate**: Drupal 11 needs Percona 8.4 — on a Percona 5.7 server the platform builder skips Drupal 11 with a note and a Drupal 11 site install stops with one reason, instead of failing deep inside the installer
 - **Documentation Consolidation**: Convert legacy and built-in docs into a unified Grav CMS site
 - **Backdrop CMS Support**: First-class platform — site lifecycle, bee CLI, safe Drupal 7 upgrades
 - **Import from Classic Ægir**: Import from remote Ægir servers (Nginx or Apache) with per-site revert